mfem/web/src/integration.md

 `MixedBilinearForm` class of rectangular bilinear forms.
 Typically only one of these is necessary and the default implementations will often suffice.
-However, one or both of these methods may be overridden by a derived class if some customizsation is desired.
+However, one or both of these methods may be overridden by a derived class if some customization is desired.
 For example, to implement optimizations related to coordinate transformations or custom integration rules, etc..

 More commonly a derived class will need to override one or both of the